Archive for Is My Blog Burning?

 chocolate chestnut souffle cake

 It’s a shame what Jeffrey Steingarten has done.
-The Vogue food writer’s two versions of lobster souffle take 10 hours to prepare, enough to scare away even expert cooks.
+The Vogue food writer’s two versions of lobster soufflé take 10 hours to prepare, enough to scare away even expert cooks.

-For Is My Blog Blog Burning 20: Has my Blog Fallen?, Kitchen Chick sought to convince people that souffles aren’t so difficult to make after all.
+For Is My Blog Blog Burning 20: Has my Blog Fallen?, Kitchen Chick sought to convince people that soufflés aren’t so difficult to make after all.
 Souffles are simply custards that have been leavened with beaten egg whites.
-Although souffles are notorious for collapsing quickly, souffle cakes are easy to make because they’re meant to be served in their non-peak state.
+Although souffles are notorious for collapsing quickly, soufflé cakes are easy to make because they’re meant to be served in their non-peak state.

 The chestnuts in this low-fat "su-fle" (ha ha, get it?) cake add wonderful creaminess.
 You won’t taste the chestnuts unless someone points them out, but they definitely contribute to the cake’s texture.
 On the first day, it resembles chiffon cake but on the second day, its flavor develops and resembles mousse.
 Your patience will be rewarded!

-Chocolate Chestnut Souffle Cake
+Chocolate Chestnut Soufflé Cake

-adapted from Chocolate and the Art of Low-Fat Desserts by Alice Medrich
+Adapted from Chocolate and the Art of Low-Fat Desserts by Alice Medrich

 Ingredients: